 Paying Homage to the Past and Future

-UIC Osmosis Charles Harrison Scholarship fuels creative growth for young designers
+UIC Osmosis Charles Harrison Scholarship fuels creative growth for young designers.

 Kenyetta “KiWii” McLaurin, a sophomore Industrial Design major, experienced remarkable accolades for her hard work and creativity this year.
-Firstly, she was featured in Vogue as one of three Black art and design students commissioned by textile and home goods retailer Cold Picnic for her blanket design.
+She was featured in Vogue as one of three Black art and design students commissioned by textile and home goods retailer Cold Picnic for her blanket design.
 At around the same time, she was awarded the 2020 UIC Osmosis Charles Harrison Scholarship, which supports UIC School of Design students.

 McLaurin’s blanket pays homage to the legacy of her great-great grandmother while the scholarship honors one of the foremost African American designers in history, Charles Harrison.
 “It’s important to know and see there is support for Black designers, to show that positive change can happen,” she says.

 Since its inception in 2014, there have been 10 recipients of the UIC Osmosis Charles Harrison Scholarship.
 The students who have gone on to work as professional designers, have added much-needed diversity to the field.
 The scholarship was a collaborative effort between Project Osmosis and UIC School of Design, led respectively by Project Osmosis Executive Director Vernon Lockhart, adjunct instructor at the School Design, and Marcia Lausen, director of the School of Design.